Jessica Weaver Rocks Rolled-Up Shirt & Flaunts Major Underboob For The Camera

-Jessica Weaver rocked a rolled-up shirt and exposed a massive amount of underboob in her most recent Instagram upload, and her fans are loving the sizzling new post.
+Jessica Weaver rocked a rolled-up shirt and exposed a massive amount of underboob in her most recent Instagram upload, which her fans are loving.

 The busty model took to her Instagram account earlier today to share the racy new photo that showed off her gorgeous curves.
 In just a matter of hours, the image has become an instant hit with her 9 million followers.
 She tagged the photo in Los Angeles, California, but did not share the exact location.

-The photo showed Weaver sprawled out in bed on a sea full of pillows, resting one arm near her side and grabbing her rustic, wooden headboard with the other.
+The photo showed Weaver sprawled out in bed on a sea of pillows, resting one arm near her side and grabbing her rustic, wooden headboard with the other.
 Her sheets had a funky black-and-white geometric pattern with plenty of shapes, including arrows, dots, and squares.

 Weaver arched her back as she lay on the pillows, covering a portion of her face with her left hand.
-The tattoo sleeve on her other arm was very visible while the model playfully twirled one of her golden locks.
-She wore the remainder of her hair resting on the pillow and behind her back.
+The tattoo sleeve on her other arm was fully visible while the model pretended to sleep, her tousled golden locks falling onto the pillow and grazing her hand. playfully twirled one of her golden locks.

-With eyes closed, she showcased her gorgeous application of makeup.
+She closed her eyes as she showcased a gorgeous application of makeup.
 Her glam included defined brows, light blush, and a dab of clear lip gloss.

 The model looked incredible in a bright blue top that she wore rolled to her mid-chest, showing a scandalous amount of underboob in the seductive look.
-On the bottom, the beauty wore a pair of Calvin Klein pajamas to the already revealing ensemble.
-The white pants appeared to be made from a thin material and were etched with the company logo in cursive throughout.
+She coupled the revealing tee with a pair of black and white Calvin Klein pajama pants.
+They appeared to be made from a thin material and were etched with the company logo in cursive throughout.
 Meanwhile, the waistband sat snug on her tanned tummy while highlighting her trim waist.

 View this post on Instagram